JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 [//]: # ([![Product Name Screen Shot][product-screenshot]]&#40;https://example.com&#41;)

-Hands off Flow (HOF) is a measurement of the river flow that triggers warning of when water supply company may be breaching their licence condition for water abstraction on the river for the preservation of plants and wildlife.
+Hands off Flow (HOF) is a measurement of the river flow that triggers warning of when water supply company may be breaching their licence condition for water abstraction on the river to preserve water resource for plants and wildlife.

 In the past eight months, Southampton has experienced the driest months in 131 years due to an extreme shortage of rainfall.
-The below graph, from the website of Southern Water, shows the recent flow data of River Test, one of main source of water for Southampton:
+The below graph, from the website of Southern Water, shows the recent flow data of River Test, one of main source of water in Southampton:

 ![River Test flow graph](https://www.southernwater.co.uk/media/7398/testriverflowmld.jpg)

-Southern Water, the water supply company, introduced a 'Temporary Use Ban(TUB)' to all customers in Hampshire and the Isle of Wight, restricting the unnecessary water usage such as watering a garden using a hosepipe.
+In July, Southern Water introduced a 'Temporary Use Ban(TUB)' to all its customers in Hampshire and the Isle of Wight, restricting the unnecessary water usage such as watering a garden using a hosepipe.

-This project, aims to conduct time series analysis on the flow readings of River Test by the gauging stations, and construct a predictive model.
+This project thereby aims to conduct time series analysis on the flow readings of River Test by the gauging stations, and construct a predictive model.
 The main objectives of the project include:
 1. Analyse the flow of River Test using gauged data from Southern Water
-2. Construct a model that predicts river flow from climatic data
+2. Construct a model that predicts river flow from climatic data, external data source will be utilized if needed
-3. Validate the model and automate the data extraction and prediction using Requests library and APIs
+3. Validate the model and automate the data collecting and prediction using APIs
 4. Make an APP for better UI

 <p align="right">(<a href="#readme-top">back to top</a>)</p>